 Probably the best thing about paddle boarding is that you get a beautiful view of the ocean.

 You’ve been canoeing and surfing, right?
 Well SUP is like a midway point between those two.

-Stand-Up Paddleboard yoga is the beautiful (and skillful) art of doing paddle-boarding and then doing yoga poses at the same time.
+Stand-Up Paddleboard yoga is the beautiful (and skillful) art of doing paddle-boarding and then doing poses at the same time.

 You will probably fall over.
 So start with basic asanas for paddle-board yoga

-You have to be pretty darned skillful to do yoga poses while balancing on a paddle-board.
+You have to be pretty darned skillful to do poses while balancing on a paddle-board.
 I fell off a good few times before I got the hang of it.